Musicoll/Kiwi/Resources/doctogen/getting-started.md

 ## Download

-Download the latest Kiwi application for your operating system and the documentation from the [page](https://github.com/Musicoll/Kiwi/releases/latest).
+You can download the latest Kiwi application for your operating system from the [github repository](https://github.com/Musicoll/Kiwi/releases/latest).
 You'll find a version for each operating system, a list of help patches that describes the objects' behaviour and a set of examples guiding through creating certain audio processing.

 ## Compatibility

-Kiwi is compatible with the three main operating system.
+Kiwi is compatible with the three main operating systems.

 - Macos : version 10.7 and later.
 - Windows : windows 7 and later.